PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 In 1992 PCG started Philadelphia Youth Camp for ages 13-19, which is patterned after Herbert Armstrong’s Summer Educational Program camps (S.E.P.).

 PCG offers Herbert W. Armstrong College Bible Correspondence Course to the public, which is basically an edited and revised Ambassador College Bible Correspondence Course formerly published by Worldwide Church of God.
-This free three year course is advertised as “no catch” but, unknowingly, readers will be subtly set up to be recruited into PCG’s deceptive organization.
+This free three year course is advertised as “no catch” but, unknowingly, readers will be subtly set up to be recruited into PCG.
 (Read: How Did Herbert W. Armstrong Recruit People?)
-A close examination of the lessons (which are based on a question and answer format) reveal that scriptures are taken out of context and their application altered in order to “prove” what the author is saying.
+A close examination of the lessons (which are based on a question and answer format) reveal that the Scriptures are taken out of context and their application altered in order to “prove” what the author is saying.

-Imperial Academy is the name of their school for kindergarten through 12 grade.
+Imperial Academy (IA) is the name of their school for kindergarten through 12 grade.
 It opened August 14, 2008.
+It is patterned after WCG’s Imperial School.
 As of 2017 Wayne Turgeon, Gerald Flurry’s son-in-law, was the Principal of Imperial Academy.
-In 2017 they had online Bible classes for credit only.

 Bought Copyrights to HWA’s Literature